HydroModPy/HydroModPy/dev_notes/diagnostics/doc_health.md

 3. `[autosummary] failed to import hydromodpy.workflow.pipelines.overview`
    — depends on `hydromodpy.workflow.pipelines.overview_config` which is missing.

+### Extra warnings on fresh builds only (5, pre-existing)

+These appear when ``docs/build`` is wiped and Sphinx parses every module docstring from scratch.
+They are codebase-level docstring or typing annotations issues, not regressions of the v1 documentation
+refactor:

+- Anonymous `Unexpected indentation` / `Block quote ends without a blank line` lines (no file path reported) emitted by docutils during autodoc parsing of Python docstrings.
+- `Cannot resolve forward reference in type annotations of hydromodpy.spatial.field.core.field_spatial_weighted_discretization .WeightedAverageFieldDiscretization: name 'BaseFieldMesh' is not defined` from `sphinx-autodoc-typehints` ; needs the codebase to rebuild forward refs.
+- `Could not match a code example to HTML, source: ...` from `sphinx-codeautolink` on a `>>>` example block.

-A non-baseline warning is a regression and must be fixed before commit.
+A non-baseline warning introduced by Phase 2 is a regression and must be fixed before commit.
+The five extra warnings above predate Phase 2 ; the dashboard tracks them so they don't get lost.

 ## Doc linting